 Not the violence.

-There'll be car bombs going off in Iraq for years to come, unfortunately, but any opportunity of a jihadi victory is gone.
+There are going to be car bombs going off in Iraq for years to come, unfortunately, but any opportunity of a jihadi victory is gone.

-It's a sad comment on the nature of the times that anybody relying solely on the drive-by media knows next to nothing of what's actually going on in Iraq in Afghanistan or in truth most other areas of the world.
+It's a sad comment on the nature of the times that anyone relying solely on the legacy media, the drive-by media, it's a sad comment on the nature of the times that anybody relying solely on the drive-by media knows next to nothing of what's actually going on in Iraq, in Afghanistan, or in truth, most other areas of the world.

-The Islamists now have a choice of either changing or fading out the way the anarchists did early in the last century, like the jihadis, the anarchist followers of Galliani and Bakunin, no more than a vague memory today, were an international terror network bent on converting the world to their ideology.
+Like the jihadis, the anarchist followers of Galyani and Bakunin, no more than a vague memory today, were an international terror network bent on converting the world to their ideology.

-And a good long run, they set up a lot of bombs.
+At a good long run, they set up a lot of bombs.

 They killed a lot of people, but they disappeared at last in the 1920s, leaving behind only a legend far more romantic in tone than it deserves to be.

-It's doubtful the jihadis will fade out, yet not after spending over 20 years organizing and laying the groundwork.
+It's doubtful the jihadis will fade out yet, not after spending over 20 years organizing and laying the groundwork.

 They may hurt, but they still have a punch.